grange85/ahfow-www/_posts/2024-08-29-my-record-collection-166-guitarrorists-2xlp.md

  - Dark Field - Nick Saloman
  - Here - Lee Ranaldo (although at five and a half minutes it's way too long!)

-_(basically, if you want my love steer clear of that distortion pedal)_

 The LP does however earn points however for being in a gatefold sleeve and therefore has sleeve notes and credits that are actually big enough to read - here's what it says about Dean's contribution:

 <blockquote>